Health professionals, psychosocial disability and the NDIS

 With the majority of future participants with psychosocial disability still outside the NDIS, an urgent priority is to identify and address the barriers to NDIS access via the health system.

-The project outputs will include:
+The project outputs include:

 - A list of initiatives, that would help health professionals to facilitate access to the NDIS for people with psychosocial disability,